-The Company has processes in place for reviewing the integrity of periodic reports which are released to the market.
-This includes periodic reports which are not audited or reviewed by the external auditor.
-These processes include presentations by persons responsible for drafting these reports to the Board or Audit and Risk Committee and seeking external advice where appropriate.
-This Corporate Governance Statement and our Social Impact Reports are examples of periodic reports which are not audited or reviewed by the external auditor.
+The Company has processes in place for reviewing the integrity of periodic reports which are released to the market, including periodic reports which are not audited or reviewed by the external auditor.
+These processes may include presentations to the Board or relevant Committee by persons responsible for drafting these reports and seeking external advice where appropriate.
+This Corporate Governance Statement and our ESG reports are examples of periodic reports which are not audited or reviewed by the external auditor.